kontaktio/kontakt-ios-sdk/README.md

 ## Interacting with Beacons - monitoring a region
-In the following example we'll show you how to can create a simple application to monitor beacons for a specific region using the Kontakt.io iOS SDK.
+In the following example we'll show you how to can create a simple application to monitor beacons for a specific region using the Kontakt.io SDK.

 ---